atgambardella/atgambardella.github.io/about.md

 permalink: /about/
 ---

-I am Andrew Gambardella, first-year DPhil (PhD) student at Oxford, advised by [Phil Torr](http://www.robots.ox.ac.uk/~tvg/) and [Pushmeet Kohli](https://www.microsoft.com/en-us/research/people/pkohli/).
+I am Andrew Gambardella, second-year DPhil (PhD) student at Oxford, advised by [Phil Torr](http://www.robots.ox.ac.uk/~tvg/).
 I am a member of St Catherine's College.
 I study Deep Learning, Reinforcement Learning, and other things that I believe would be useful on the path to creating an Artificial General Intelligence.

 During my undergrad years I studied EECS at UC Berkeley, where I was advised by [Satish Rao](https://people.eecs.berkeley.edu/~satishr/).